James Hamilton, 1st Lord Hamilton: Early life

 James Hamilton was the son of James Hamilton of Cadzow, 5th Laird of Cadzow.
 He was born at Cadzow Castle, Lanarkshire.
 He first appears on record on a charter of 1426, granting him the rights to the lands of Dalserf, which had been alienated by his father.

 Douglas connection

 Hamilton was intimately connected with the powerful House of Douglas: his paternal grandmother was a daughter of James Douglas Lord of Dalkeith d.
 1441, and also through his marriage in 1439/1440 with Lady Euphemia Graham, the youthful widow of Archibald Douglas, 5th Earl of Douglas and daughter of Euphemia Stewart, Countess of Strathearn.
-Hamilton became stepfather to the young 6th Earl of Douglas, his brother David, both who would be murdered in November 1440 at the 'Black Dinner' at Edinburgh Castle in the presence of James II.
+Hamilton became stepfather to the young 6th Earl of Douglas, William Douglas, and his brother David, who would both be murdered in November 1440 at the 'Black Dinner' at Edinburgh Castle in the presence of James II.
 Furthermore, he was the stepfather of Margaret Douglas, known as the "Fair Maid of Galloway", who was to marry her cousins William Douglas, 8th Earl of Douglas, and James Douglas, 9th Earl of Douglas.